umutbasal/tty-override/README.md

 # tty-override

-This is a simple script that allows you to override the stdout and stderr of a tty.
+This is a simple software that allows you to override the stdout and stderr of a tty.

 ## Install